Top 10 International Travel Planning Musts for Solo Travel

 I listen to the news a lot, but still, my first go-to site to check on travel safety is the U.S. State Department.
 They will provide all sorts of travel information for your destination country, including what travel documents are required to enter (will you need a tourist visa?), any travel advisories, or whether or not you should get vaccinations, etc.

 Afterwards, research travel sites and blogs to get insights from others who have traveled to your same location recently.
 Those avenues might provide fuller information and provide you a clearer picture of what to expect.
-See also my ‘Solo / Female Travel Tips’ section of my country pages found through my Global Destination Guides pages.
+See also my ‘Solo / Female Travel Tips’ section of my Travel Guides pages.

 Download maps and Google street views in advance so you can get a “lay of the land” of where you’re visiting, or at least staying overnight.
 Also make sure to note on the map where your country’s embassy is, in case of emergency.